Denmark sees initial signs that dire omicron surge can be avoided

 Highly vaccinated countries thought they were over the worst.
 Denmark says the pandemic’s toughest month is just beginning.

-The early signals from Denmark do not provide any direct measure on the severity of the variant, one of the key questions in this phase of the pandemic.
+The early signals from Denmark don’t provide any direct measure on the severity of the variant, one of the key questions in this phase of the pandemic.
 But they track with other emerging data and studies from Britain and South Africa that suggest omicron is less likely to lead to hospitalization than the delta variant.

 Scientists caution that there are still many uncertainties, and that even if omicron is less likely to cause hospitalization, its increased transmissibility means countless sicknesses and disruptions.
 The virus could also spread so widely that it nonetheless leads to an influx at hospitals.

-Concerns remain about the health system in Denmark, Grove Krause said, because omicron infections are still disproportionately concentrated among the young.
-For now, Grove Krause said, temporary school closures and social precautions have helped slow the spread — but the country could still see a spike after holiday gatherings that bring together the young and old.
+Concerns remain about the health system in Denmark, Grove Krause said, because omicron infections are disproportionately concentrated among the young.
+For now, Grove Krause said, temporary school closures and social precautions have helped slow the spread — but the country could see a spike after holiday gatherings that bring together the young and old.

 Even as cases have slowed, there are other signs of omicron’s potential to cause chaos.
 Over the last two weeks, the number of cases among health care workers has more than doubled.
-A weekly government monitoring report said there had also been two omicron outbreaks in nursing homes.
+A weekly government monitoring report said there had been two omicron outbreaks in nursing homes.

-Since omicron emerged in November, scientists have been racing to understand the implications and make sense of a variant that is moving far more quickly than its predecessors.
+Since omicron emerged in November, scientists have been racing to understand its implications and make sense of a variant that’s moving far more quickly than its predecessors.

 A few data points emerged this week, with one Scottish study suggesting the risk of hospitalization was almost 60 percent less with omicron than delta.
-Another analysis, conducted by Imperial College London, said people with omicron cases were 20 percent less likely to go the hospital, and 40 percent less likely to be hospitalized overnight.
-And South Africa, epicenter of the first apparent outbreak, has seen much lower hospitalization rates than in other waves.
+Another analysis, conducted by Imperial College London, said people with omicron cases were 20 percent less likely to go the hospital and 40 percent less likely to be hospitalized overnight.
+And South Africa, the epicenter of the first apparent outbreak, has seen much lower hospitalization rates than in other waves.

 While omicron explodes around the world, covid cases in Japan keep plummeting and no one knows exactly why

-But it remains unclear whether trends from South Africa — where demographics skew younger — will play out in other parts of the world.
+It remains unclear whether trends from South Africa — where demographics skew younger — will play out in other parts of the world.
 It’s also unclear whether and to what extent omicron’s reduced severity is a feature of the virus itself, or rather a sign of population-level immunity stemming from vaccinations and prior infections.

-Compared with delta, omicron is far better at evading vaccines and causing infections in those who have already been inoculated.
-But Denmark’s experience shows that a rapid booster rollout might be able to nonetheless help cut down rising infection numbers.
-A team of scientists at the State Serum Institute said in a research paper this week that Pfizer-BioNTech booster shots appeared to provide a 55 percent protection against infections, compared against cases from those who had received only two doses.
+Compared to delta, omicron is far better at evading vaccines and causing infections in those who have been inoculated.
+But Denmark’s experience shows that a rapid booster rollout might be able to help cut down rising infection numbers.
+A team of scientists at the State Serum Institute said in a research paper this week that Pfizer-BioNTech booster shots appeared to provide a 55 percent protection against infections, compared to cases in those who had received two doses.

 Even if that level of protection dips over time, boosters “can help us through the next months,” Grove Krause said.